Experience-Monks/google-panorama-by-location/README.md

 - `radius` - the radius to search, defaults to 50
 - `service` - (browser only) the Google API `StreetViewService` to use, defaults to a new instance

+In API v3.21+, you can also pass `preference` and `source` for the [StreetViewLocationRequest](https://developers.google.com/maps/documentation/javascript/3.exp/reference#StreetViewLocationRequest).

 The Node-style callback uses the form `(err, result)`, where `err` will be null if a street view was found.
 On success, `result` is an object containing: